appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 ---
-**Example:** suppose you want to use a Multiselect widget to allow users to select one or more countries from a database, with the dynamic population of options.
+**Example 1:** suppose you want to use a Multiselect widget to allow users to select one or more countries from a database, with the dynamic population of options.

 1. Fetch data from the [sample database](https://docs.appsmith.com/core-concepts/connecting-to-data-sources/connecting-to-databases#sample-databases) `users` using a SELECT query `fetchData` to retrieve distinct country values as `label` and `value`: